familiarcat/bradygeorgen/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Setup

+1. Copy `.env.local.example` to `.env.local`
+2. Add your AWS credentials to `.env.local`
+3. Never commit `.env.local` to version control

+## AWS Credentials

+This project requires AWS credentials to be set up in one of the following ways:

+1. Environment variables in `.env.local`
+2. AWS credentials file (`~/.aws/credentials`)
+3. AWS CLI configuration
+4. IAM role (when running on AWS services)

+For local development, we recommend using `.env.local` or AWS credentials file.